MSchnidman/MSchnidman.github.io/_teaching/UG_TA.md

 Mathematical Microeconomics
 ======
 In Mathematical Microeconomics, I was responsible for designing and grading problem sets, as well as leading discussion sections.
-In these sections, I would reinforce the material covered during lectures and cover selected assignment questions.
+In these sections, I reinforced the material covered during lectures and cover selected assignment questions.
 This course was taught by Professor [Maxim Engers](https://economics.virginia.edu/people/profile/mpe2m).

+My assignments for this class will be available soon.